ice-csic-astroexotic/ML-Poppyns/docs/_site/getting_started/logging.rst

 ::

-  log.debug("blablabla")
+  log.debug("add debug info")
-  log.info("blablabla")
+  log.info("add info")
-  log.warning("blablabla")
+  log.warning("add warning message")
-  log.error("blablabla")
+  log.error("add error log message")

-As an example if we run the script to simulate a population of 100 neutron stars using the standard configuration file, the following logging information is showed:
+As an example, if we run the script to simulate a population of 100 neutron stars using the standard configuration file, the following logging information is shown:

 ::